Cheap spring getaways

 A night in the museum

 With so many world-class museums, Chicago makes a great spring-break destination.
 Families can even sleep at the museums.
 At Shedd Aquarium, children 5 and older can be Asleep With the Fishes.
-Cost is $85, including dinner and breakfast.
+Cost includes dinner and breakfast.

 The Field Museum offers Dozin' With the Dinos.
-Cost is $85, including a snack and breakfast.
+Cost includes a snack and breakfast.

 At the Museum of Science and Industry, there are Science Snoozeum overnights for children ages 6-12.
-Cost of $85 includes an Omnimax film, scavenger hunt, science toy-making, breakfast and parking.
+Cost includes an Omnimax film, scavenger hunt, science toy-making, breakfast and parking.

 For more, see Chicago with kids.